Why You Need a Good Creative Workflow Process

 This phase involves the actual development of the product, and may include the following action items:

 - Get your manager’s final internal approval on the product to then send to your client.
-You can learn more about setting up an effective approval process at your organization in “How to Create an Approval Process and Workflow.”
+You can learn more about setting up an effective approval process at your organization in our guide to creating an effective approval workflow.

 - Share content with your client.
 This may require using tools that allow you to transfer large video or design files.